-The installation will be accompanied by concerts and performances, which will take place on 8, 9, and 10 November 2024.
-Singers (Isabelle Duthoit, Michał Sławecki, Asthma, Yuusari) and dancers (Hikaru Kawasaki, KAi MiWA) will interact with the installation, adding their voices and filling the space with movement.
+Singers Isabelle Duthoit, Michał Sławecki, Asthma and Yuusari as well as dancers Hikaru Kawasaki and KAi MiWA will interact with the installation, adding their voices to it and enlivening the space with movement.

-Central to the project is the “Heaven” stone garden at the Sogetsu Plaza, run by Artistic Director Kiri Teshigahara.
-Sogetsu Plaza is an art centre that specializes in teaching the art of ikebana.
-The acoustic intervention in the monumental setting of Isamu Noguchi’s space is an opportunity to enter into a dialogue with the history of architecture and the history of the global avant-garde.
-The artist takes into account the historical context of Sogetsu as a post-war art centre, while drawing attention to the new meanings evoked by acoustic ikebana models.
-Symbolically, she also allocates symbolic space to the female students of the ikebana school, frequently overlooked in the history of Sogetsu.
+The acoustic interference in the monumental space of Isamu Noguchi’s work is a chance of entering into dialogue between the history of architecture and the history of global avant-garde.
+The artist takes into account the historical context of Sogetsu as a post-war art centre, while referring to new meanings evoked by acoustic ikebana models.

 The installation will be on display from 8 to 18 November 2024.